Mingqian-Li/Fairness-annual-review/Readme.md

 ## Status

-* Fairness test based on different regression models, linear regression, group lasso and sparse group lasso.
+* Fairness performance has been tested based on logistic regression models with different regularization, L1, Group and Sparse Group.

-(2).Most recent results are in Group regression.ipynb.
+* Most recent results are in Group regression.ipynb.

-(3).All the regularization terms are set to 0.1 for all dataset, which is not optimium for now.
+* All the regularization terms are set to 0.1 for all dataset, which is not optimium for now.

-(4).For some datasets, when doing sparse group lasso, seems L21 regularization term is too small, so the elementwize l1 term is dominating.
-L21 needs larger weight.
+* For some datasets, normalization can improve the performance.

-(5).Models are based on paper https://www.cs.utexas.edu/~pradeepr/paperz/mtdm_nips.pdf.
+* Models are based on paper https://www.cs.utexas.edu/~pradeepr/paperz/mtdm_nips.pdf.
 Need to pay attention to several conditions.
 This dirty model may not be able to work under some circumstances, such as insufficient sample numbers or oversize features.

-2. To-do
+## To do

-(1).Linear regression with mse loss maynot be good for classification problems.
-But since group lasso is based on linear MSE, for convenience and fair comparison, all models are trained based on Linear MSE.
-Logsitics model would be better, need to check how the dirty model works with logistics model.
-Also if the loss is changed to cross entropy, how to optimize the model parameters(done).
+* Like the result shows

 (2).Tunning regularized terms for different dataset.